hemanrobinson/fast-brushing-app/src/index.md

   By the same logic, the brush could be gray.
 However, usability tests pointed out that the standard color for selection is blue (Ho, 2016).
 Following standards eases the user's learning curve.
 </p>
 <p>
   The edge of the brush has a distinct color, indicating a distinct function: dragging the edge resizes the brush, while dragging within the brush moves it.
-These distinct functions are reinforced by distinct cursor shapes, but cursor shapes are subtle and only appear on hover.
-The distinct colors are always clearly visible.
+These functions are also indicated by distinct cursor shapes, when hovering; but the distinct colors are always clearly visible.
 </p>
 <p>
   <a href="https://github.com/d3/d3-brush">D3's brush</a> is <em>persistent</em> rather than <em>transient</em>.
-A persistent brush reduces errors, by enabling the user to resize the brush (Tidwell, 2010).
+A persistent brush enables the user to gain further insight by adjusting its size (Tidwell, 2010).
 A persistent brush also helps users share their explorations, through screen shots for example.
 </p>
 <p>
   Transparency shows density, via <a href="https://en.wikipedia.org/wiki/Alpha_compositing">alpha blending</a>.
-This gives scatter plots the expressive power of contour plots, while still displaying individual points (Wegman and Luo, 2002).
+This gives scatter plots the expressive power of contour plots while still displaying individual points (Wegman and Luo, 2002).
 </p>
 <p>
   Shift, Control, and Command keys are standard modifiers to extend and reduce selections of individual objects (e.g. Apple, 2024).
-I have found no documented standards for their behavior during brushing.
-The behavior implemented here enables people to select irregular areas or disjoint clusters of points.
+I have found no standard for their behavior during brushing.
+The behavior implemented here enables users to select irregular areas or disjoint clusters of points.
 </p>

 <h2>Implementation</h2>